Why Consider Brussels Sprouts For Your Health?

 This means you have a variety of options for how to add them to your diet, so you won’t ever get bored with these perfectly crafted vegetables made by nature with the utmost care.

-What Are Brussels sprouts?
+What are Brussels sprouts?

 Brussels sprouts don’t just look like mini-cabbages; they’re actually members of the Gemmifera Group of cabbages.